 - This is my logo.
 Granted this one is computer generated but it comes from my painting days.
 This mark is how I used to sign murals and trompe l’œil work in the 1990s.
 It is an easy shape to brush on and has a distinctive shape – a little like a snail.

 - Made for a MaD friend known as “Anglecakes”.
 Enough said.

 - I practised Aikido with this dojo for a number of years.
 It hasn’t existed for a while now.
-Shame, the sensei was good… if a little sarcastically rude.
+Shame, the sensei was good.
 I hated all the differing fonts… but sometimes you can’t argue.

 - A revamped logo for Satya Dhaam Farm in Uttar Pradesh, India.
 The old logo was the same design but flat.
 I added shine and 3D to it to make it look a little more “21st century”.

 - Property Management Zone – creating an income from your holiday home on the Costa del Sol.

 - La Pilar – logo for a shop in Córdoba.

 The first poster was for company on the Costa del Sol selling “bling-bling” jewellery for little girls or wannabes.
 I was surprised at how nice and well priced some of this stuff was.
 I took all the photos in this poster and edited them all up to arrive at the composite.
 Text elements were added in Illustrator.